 7.2.4 Common descriptions and carriage – standard dynamic range video with wide colour gamut

-This colour volume describes SDR video with WCG, which is typically identified by the combination of the colour primary video property with the identified matrix coefficients.
+This colour coding characteristics information describes SDR video with WCG, which is typically identified by the combination of the colour primary video property with the identified matrix coefficients.
 In some cases, the same colour property may be described with two different values depending on the colour primary container used.
 It is important for tools to process video according to the colour volume it is operating in to make sure the conversion is consistent.

 The following system identifier tags are described, as defined in Table 6: